vannesschancc/CodingQuestion/ProblemSummary.md

 exmaple: Stream problem
 ```java

 ```

+# LinkedList
+- Type:
+    1. Singly
+    2. Doubly

+- Pros and Cons:
+    1. Doubly can delete much easier, as `prev` pointer is built in
+    2. Singly needs a prev pointer to delete

+- Common Problems;
+    1. Delete Cycle I and II
+    2. Intersection of nodes
+    3. Combo with Hashmap for fast retrieve

+## Doubly Linked List
+- insert
+- Delete
+- Searchg
+- Change

 # Bit Manipulation

+### Bit Hacks
+- Bit OR |, AND &, XOR ^
+- Bit shift: <<, >>; the result of shift has to be stored : a = a >> 1;
+- A << 1: binary of A shifted left for 1 bit, which result in value x 2
+- A >> 1: divide by integer 2.
+Note: decimals are ignored in the result.
+- bit shift is a lot faster than reqular 'times' operation.
+- 32 bit number: leading bit = 1, negative numbjer; leading bit = 0, positive number.
+- '>>' add leading '1' if the 32 bit number originally has leading '1'.
+- Java/python: logical shift >>>, always add leading '0' regardless of the sign of the 32-bit number.
+That is, it may turn a negative number to positive, if the leading bit is originally '1'
+- Because with '( )', make sure to surround the desired operation & 0000 = clean up; | ABC = assign ABC
+- A^B=C, then A = B^C
+- bits可以用来表示不同的状态, 比如2bit可以表示4种状态: 00, 01, 10, 11
+- Math.pow(2, h) = 2 << (h - 1); 2 << 1就是把所有bits往左移动一位, 也就是 * 2
+- Also, 1 << h = 2 ^ h; 1 << h 就是 2 * 2 * 2* ....乘h次.
+- bit operation should be in parentheses

+## Bit Example
 ### Find the missing number
 One bit hack is XOR, assuming the A3 is missing
     target = 0 ^ A1 ^ A2 ^ A3